IBM-Cloud/ansible-collection-ibm/docs/ibm_compute_user.rst

     (Required for new resource) email address of the user

-  company_name (True, str, None)
-    (Required for new resource) comapany name

-  city (True, str, None)
-    (Required for new resource) City name

-  address1 (True, str, None)
-    (Required for new resource) Address info of the user

-  permissions (False, list, None)
-    set of persmissions assigned for the user

-  password (False, str, None)
-    password for the user

-  tags (False, list, None)
-    Tags set for the resources

-  username (False, str, None)
-    user name

-  first_name (True, str, None)
-    (Required for new resource) First name of the user

-  state_ (True, str, None)
-    (Required for new resource) Satate name

   user_status (False, str, ACTIVE)
     user status info

-  address2 (False, str, None)
-    Address info of the user

-  timezone (True, str, None)
-    (Required for new resource) time zone info

-  api_key (False, str, None)
-    API key for the user

   id (False, str, None)